 - Update AppImages.

-- Run as a daemon to check for updates (this feature requires Systemd and does not work in Nitrux).
+- Run it as a daemon to check for updates (this feature requires using systemd and does not work in Nitrux).

-Disclaimer: We do not create, maintain or host the AppImage files Zap lists.
-These files are created, maintained, and hosted by third parties, and please let their creators or maintainers know if you have issues with these files.
+Disclaimer: We do not create, maintain, or host the AppImage files that Zap lists.
+These files are created, maintained, and hosted by third parties.
+Please let their creators or maintainers know if you have issues with these files.

 Flatpak

 - Nitrux supports Flatpak by default, and Flathub is also enabled by default.
-However, the order of preference to obtain end-user software is AppImage first, Flatpak second.
+However, the order of preference for obtaining end-user software is AppImage first and Flatpak second.

 - ⚠️ Important: Users who want to use bleeding-edge Flatpaks can enable Flathub-beta.
 Do it at your own risk.